candidgiggles/kmitchellphoto.github.io/branding-sessions/index.md

 Together we will create a photography experience that will show off your personality, build trust with your audience, solidify you as a confident expert and help position you to grow your brand.

-The investment is $600 for three separate 30 minute on-location sessions and covers the photographer's time and talent, pre-session consulting, post editing, order fulfillment and include 10 digital images.
+The investment is $600 for three separate 30 minute on-location sessions and covers the photographer's time and talent, pre-session consulting, post editing, order fulfillment and include 10 digital images per session.